 DPS can only offer the driver license knowledge test in English or Spanish.
 You must be able to understand road signs written in English to pass the test(s).

-Due to a limited number of Customer Service Representatives (CSRs) who are bilingual, DPS cannot guarantee driving tests will be available in Spanish at every driver license office.
-If a Spanish-speaking CSR is available, then the driving test may be given in Spanish.
+Due to a limited number of license and permit specialists who are bilingual, DPS cannot guarantee driving tests will be available in Spanish at every driver license office.
+If a Spanish-speaking specialist is available, then the driving test may be given in Spanish.

 If you are hearing impaired you may bring someone with you to translate or you may request DPS to provide a certified ASL interpreter.
 To request an ASL interpreter, please: